biagruot/biagruot/README.md

 ### Hey, I'm Biagio 👋

-#### Full-stack engineer by day ☼ shipping my own products by night ☾
+#### Software engineer by day ☼ shipping my own products by night ☾

 Building in the open at [AgentDepot](https://agentdepot.dev) — a directory of AI tooling;<br>
 Other work is closed-source; currently live: [Drift](https://driftsound.app), a macOS app for ambient soundscapes;<br>